reTHINK-project/dev-runtime-core/readme.md

 -	karma - Make the communication between unit test tool and jenkins.
 See more on [karma](http://karma-runner.github.io/0.13/index.html)
 -	mocha - Unit test tool.
 See more on [http://mochajs.org](http://mochajs.org/)
 -	jspm - Don't need compile the code, it uses babel (or traucer or typescript) to run ES6 code on browser.
 Know more in [jspm.io](http://jspm.io/)
+- live-server - need be installed with `npm install -g live-server`
 -	gulp - Automate and enhance your workflow.
 See more about gulp on [gulp](http://gulpjs.com/)

 ##### Code Style and Hinting